pandas-dev/pandas/doc/source/roadmap.rst

 extend pandas' supported types.
 In theory, these 3rd party types can do everything one of pandas.
 In practice, many places in pandas will unintentionally convert the ExtensionArray to a NumPy array of Python objects, causing performance issues and the loss of type information.
+These problems are especially pronounced for nested data.

-Additionally, there are known issues when the scalar type of an ExtensionArray is actual a sequence (nested data).
-Developing APIs for working with nested data, and ensuring that pandas' internal routines can handled it, will be a major effort.
+We'd like to improve the handling of extension arrays throughout the library, making their behavior more consistent with the handling of NumPy arrays.

 String Dtype
 ------------